What is China’s DeepSeek AI that beats OpenAI against all odds?

 “Despite its strong performance, it also maintains economical training costs,” DeepSeek researchers wrote.

-The AI startup’s achievement has come despite US sanctions denying China access to advanced semiconductors like Nvidia’s H100 GPUs, and DeepSeek refininig its algorithms by optimising less sophisticated H800 chips.
+The AI startup’s achievement has come despite US sanctions denying China access to advanced semiconductors such as Nvidia’s H100 GPUs, and DeepSeek refining its algorithms by optimising less sophisticated H800 chips.

 Hancheng Cao, an assistant professor in information systems at Emory University, hailed the AI model as a “truly equalising breakthrough”.